sezinulgac/Kahve-Dunyasi/README.md

 # A Quasar Project
-This project is a Vue.js-based clone of the Kahve Dünyası website, developed to practice component-based architecture and modern frontend techniques.
-It consists of five main components: Home, Menu, Cart, Coffee–Chocolate–Accessory, and Corporate Gifts, each designed to reflect the structure and functionality of the original site.
-The project demonstrates the use of Vue Router for navigation, reusable components, and a clean layout inspired by the real Kahve Dünyası website.
+This project is a Vue.js-based clone of the Kahve Dünyası website, created to practice component-based architecture and modern frontend development techniques.
+It features five main components: Home, Menu, Cart, Coffee–Chocolate–Accessory, and Corporate Gifts, each designed to replicate the structure and functionality of the original site.
+The project showcases the use of Vue Router for navigation, reusable components, and a clean, responsive layout inspired by the real Kahve Dünyası website.
+Additionally, Firebase has been integrated to handle user authentication, enabling registration and login functionality.
+This demonstrates practical use of backend services in a frontend-focused project and enhances the interactive features of the site.

 ## Install the dependencies
 ```bash